MPL 7x7x3 / N38 - neodymium magnet

 - The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-- Health risk arising from small pieces of magnets are risky, if swallowed, which is crucial in the context of children's health.
-Additionally, miniscule components of these magnets can complicate diagnosis after entering the body.
+- Potential hazard arising from small pieces of magnets can be dangerous, when accidentally ingested, which becomes significant in the context of children's health.
+It's also worth noting that tiny parts of these devices are able to hinder the diagnostic process after entering the body.

 It is crucial not to allow the magnets to pinch together uncontrollably or place your fingers in their path as they attract to each other.